akakingsley563/PCAClusterToolkit/README.md

 - Data Preparation: Standardizing data is essential for accurate clustering.
 Handling missing values and ensuring the dataset is clean improves model performance.
 - Optimal Clustering: The Elbow method and Silhouette scores are effective for determining the optimal number of clusters.
 For this dataset, both methods suggested 3 as the optimal number of clusters.
 - PCA Visualization: Reducing dimensions with PCA helps in visualizing the separation of clusters, providing a clearer understanding of the data structure.

+## Conclusion
+the project showcases the power of clustering and PCA in extracting meaningful patterns and reducing dimensionality for better data visualization.
+The methodologies and findings provide a solid foundation for further exploration and application of these techniques in various domains.